Ed1123/100-days-of-code/log.md

 **Thoughts:** Feeling good.
 I have to know how to maintain this energy level.
 A productive day.

+### Day 64: March 19, 2020 (Dynamic programing - Longest common subsequence for 2 and 3 sequences)

+**Today's Progress**: Today I solved the longest common subsequence problem for 2 and 3 sequences.
+The first was a modification of the edit distance problem while the later was an adequation of the lcs2.
+Instead of a 2-dimensional array I had to use a 3-d array.
+I solved both problems and tested them.

+**Thoughts:** A productive day.
+Nothing to do for work, but since I have the mobility to be at home I was able to do many more things.

 **Link(s) to work**
 1. [Link](http://www.example.com)